danieledurante/nEM/Election-Data-Tutorial.md

 We perform estimation of the parameters in the above latent class model with covariates under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.

-Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we first focus on the model with `R = 2` latent classes.
+Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we first focus on the model with `R = 2` classes.

 ``` r
 n_c <- 3